Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 6950 should be much faster than the GeForce 9600 GSO 512MB overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6950 should in theory be a lot superior to the GeForce 9600 GSO 512MB in general. (explain)

-Pixel RateThe Radeon HD 6950 will be quite a bit (more or less 146%) better at full screen anti-aliasing than the GeForce 9600 GSO 512MB, and also able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 6950 should be a lot (approximately 146%) more effective at anti-aliasing than the GeForce 9600 GSO 512MB, and should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison